nlsgrndn/SCoBots/README.md

 **Training the model**

-Commonly I train the model using:
+Training a single model can be done with `train.py`:

+`python main.py --task train --config configs/atari_riverraid.yaml --arch-type +moc`

+Training multiple models (with different seeds/parameters) can be done with `multi_train.py`:

-`python main.py --task multi_train --config configs/atari_riverraid.yaml`
+`python main.py --task multi_train --config configs/atari_riverraid.yaml --arch-type +moc`

 `multi_train` refers to `src/engine/multi_train.py` that enables running multiple trainings/experiments sequentially.
 There (following the many commented-out examples) configs that should be altered (relative to the `.yaml`) can be noted.